I earned my first M.A. in English Education in California,

-and then my second M.A. in Korean Studies (focusing on
+I earned my M.A. in Korean Studies (focusing on the

-the History of Korean Religions) at the G.S.I.S. of Yonsei
+History of Korean Religions) at the Graduate School of

 other books and articles about Korean history, culture